-Water is one of the key ingredients to a healthy, happy lawn.
-With our warm season drought tolerant varieties of lawn such as Sir Walter DNA Certified Buffalo, Eureka Premium Kikuyu VG, Tif Tuf and Sir Grange, watering can be minimal.
-However, all lawns need water to keep them looking lush and green.
+Water is a key ingredient for a healthy, happy lawn.
+Our warm-season, drought-tolerant lawn varieties, such as Sir Walter DNA Certified Buffalo, Eureka Premium Kikuyu VG, Tif Tuf, and Sir Grange, require minimal watering.
+However, all lawns need water to stay lush and green.

 What is the best method to water my lawn?

-Generally, we recommend that you use an irrigation system or sprinklers when watering any lawn, as this encourages a more even spread of water across the area.
-Hand watering with a hose tends to not distribute enough water along with taking up more of your time.
+Generally, we recommend that you use an irrigation system or sprinklers for all lawn types, as this encourages a more even spread of water across the area.
+Hand watering with a hose doesn’t tend to distribute water evenly enough – and it’s time consuming, too.

-Make it easy, and simply set up a timer on your hose with a sprinkler attachment to cover your entire area and let it do the job for you.
+Make it easy by simply setting up a sprinkler attachment on your hose to cover your entire area.
+Set a timer and let it do the job for you.

-How often do I water establishing warm season lawns or lawns which have been laid within the past couple of weeks?
+How often should I water establishing (laid within the past couple of weeks) warm-season lawns?

 Freshly laid lawn needs more watering, this is due to the root system still taking hold and building their strength and drought tolerance.